hut6/dev-resources/development-notes.md

-	ctrl-a				Move to the start of the current line. ctrl-e				Move to the end of the line. option-fwdarrow		Move forward to the end of the next word.
-Words are composed of letters and digits. option-backarrow	Move backwards a word
+	ctrl-a				Move to the start of the current line. ctrl-e				Move to the end of the line. option-fwdarrow		Move forward to the end of the next word. option-backarrow	Move backwards a word

-find a file (not cached)
+find a file (not cached - the pipe suppresses errors about insufficient permissions)

 	find / -name php.ini 2>/dev/null

-locate a file (cached): build database
+locate a file (cached): build database (the database is then rebuilt in the background at intervals)

 	sudo /usr/libexec/locate.updatedb
+	locate php.ini

 start and stop mysql